Really-Simple-Plugins/complianz-gdpr/readme.txt

 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing), also available for multisite users.

 == Premium features ==
-* Simultaneously select USA, CA, UK, AU and EU as target regions with conditional Consent and dedicated Cookie Banners.
+* Simultaneously select USA, CA, UK, AU, ZA and EU as target regions with conditional Consent and dedicated Cookie Banners.
 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct Cookie Notice based on IP location, but only if a banner is needed.
 * Records of Consent: see how many visitors accept, decline, or don't need a cookie notice at all.
 * Improve conversion with A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.